pkiykov/NetChess/README.md

 # NetChess
 Own-developed chess game for the android platform.
 It provides you 3 types of game:

 1. One-device game.
-It has multiple settings, where you can chose a specific time-control for each player.
+It has multiple settings, where you can chose oldX specific time-control for each player.
 2. Lan game.
 This type of game is based on implimentation of peer-2-peer connection via WiFi-direct function.
 3. Online game.
 Rated games for registered player.
 Rank-list with all users and rated games with simple list of moves are presented.